Child Custody and Visitation Attorney In The Woodlands

 How We Can Help

 It’s an unfortunate reality that these legal battles are sometimes necessary.
 Both parents will fight tooth and nail for the primary or sole custody of their children, even though it’s proven that the active involvement of both parents is crucial to the development of a child.
 With that being said, the rights you hold as a parent are extremely important, and you’ll know best how your child will be safe and happy.
-In a discussion about custody, our main goal is to ensure that the decision is fair to both you and your child.
+In a discussion about custody, our main goal is to ensure that the decision is fair to you and your child.

 How to Navigate Custody Terms